irfanhakim-as/homelab-wiki/topics/proxmox.md

       - Major device number (i.e. `226`)
       - Minor device number (i.e. `128`)

-5. Referring to the LXC Container which you wish to passthrough and share a device to, take note of the LXC Container's `CT ID` value (i.e. `101`) - create an (unprivileged) LXC Container [from scratch](#create-lxc-container) or [from a Container Template](#create-lxc-container-from-container-template) if you have not already.

-6. On the Proxmox node host, [update the LXC Container's configuration file](#update-lxc-container-configuration):
+5. On the Proxmox node host, [update the LXC Container's configuration file](#update-lxc-container-configuration):

    - Add each of the following lines to the end of the file: